RCPRG-ros-pkg/velmwheel/readme.md

   - `coltest_src [packages...]` - runs tests for all/listed packages in the `src/` directory
   - `bringup [...]` - simple wrapper around `ros launch` running main launchfile of the project configured for real-world scenario;
     all arguments passed to this command will be appended to the `ros launch` call
-  - `bringup_sim [...]` - simple wrapper around `ros launch` running main launchfile of the project configured for simulation scenario all arguments passed to this command will be appended to the `ros launch` call
+  - `bringup_sim WORLD_NAME [...]` - simple wrapper around `ros launch` running main launchfile of the project configured for simulation scenario; `WORLD_NAME` is path to the world file either relative to the `gazebo/media/world` subdirectory of the
+    `velmwheel_gazebo` package or an absolute path; all other arguments passed to this command will be appended to the `ros launch` call

 Last two commands are defined in the `scripts/aliases/launching.bash` file and are used mainly to avoid typing all launch parameters at command-line every time system is run.
 The list of parameters can (and probably should) be adjusted depending on requirements.